 Since I’m neither a doctor nor a nutritionist, my take on this is quite pragmatic: I examined my own way of eating, and although processed foods and empty calories aren’t a concern, I recognized that I have a natural inclination to consume a fair amount of starches — from wheat especially.

 And when I tweaked the way I compose my meals to eat less of them, or even none at all, the effect on my energy levels and how I felt generally was very convincing.
 My purpose is not to go paleo, but to acknowledge that I do better if starches — even the so-called good, whole-grain kind — don’t factor into my every meal.

 This realization led me to create this easy formula for paleo granola, an astonishingly tasty and satisfying option when I want to start my day grain-free.
 I eat it with diced up fruit and berries, and homemade yogurt from raw cow’s or goat’s milk I get at the organic store.
-Dairy yogurt isn’t actually paleOK, so if you’re following the rules to the letter you can use coconut milk, or better yet, coconut yogurt, which I totally want to try making.
+Dairy yogurt isn’t actually paleOK, so if you’re following the rules to the letter you can use coconut milk, or better yet, coconut yogurt.

 Whether they would have had granola on the menu in the Lascaux caves is up for debate, but it suits me beautifully.

 What’s your take on the paleo eating style, and how it reportedly helps with so many chronic ailments?
 Have you ever felt the need to lower your carb intake, and experimented with that change?

 - 500 grams (1 pound 2 ounces) mixed nuts and seeds (here I used skin-on almonds and cashews; you can also use hazelnuts, walnuts, pecans, pumpkin seeds, sesame seeds, sunflower seeds...)

 - 50 grams (1 cup) unsweetened coconut chips

 - 50 grams (1/2 cup) unsweetened grated coconut